The artwork on this note card was created by 5768 WRJ Art Calendar artist Césan d’Ornellas Levine.

 Sunday, May 19, 2019

-10:00am: PRE-CONSULTATION PROGRAM: Social Justice, Progressive Politics, and Israel: How we, as Reform Jews, reclaim Zionism as a social justice cause, represent a pro-Israel stance in progressive circles, and help our constituents find ways to engage and further these discussions.
+10:00am: PRE-CONSULTATION PROGRAM: Social Justice, Progressive Politics, and Israel: How we, as Reform Jews, reclaim Zionism as a social justice issue, represent a pro-Israel stance in progressive circles, and help our constituents find ways to engage and further these discussions.
 Presented in partnership with ARZA.

 11:00am: Registration Opens

 1:00pm: Opening Plenary: Featuring Desmond Meade, Sister Norma Pimentel, and an introduction to the new Gilbert and Eleanor Kraus Initiative for Immigration Justice